 I have learned that it is vital to go beyond your neighborhood in Chicago.
 This city is massive and has so much to offer!
 My first apartment was on 71st and South Shore Drive.
 Many people questioned why I was living on the South Side of Chicago.
 Well, it was cheap first of all.
 But more than that, it was welcoming, and full of Black people.
 People who looked like me.
 As a young, Black, woman, living in a new city with no immediate family for 200 miles, it made me feel comfortable and at home.

-It’s important to find the things that you love.
+It’s essential to find the things that you love.

-Going beyond the neighborhood where I laid my head down at night really helped me to adjust, and eventually, propel my love for this city.
-When I first moved to Chicago I had no idea where to go or things to do.
-I knew a couple of things though.
+Going beyond the neighborhood where I laid my head down at night helped me to adjust, and eventually, propel my love for this city.
+When I first moved to Chicago, I had no idea where to go or things to do.
+I knew a couple of things, though.
 I wanted to find communities that celebrated all things vintage, philanthropy, arts, and culture.
 So what did I do?
 I went to seek all of it out.

 It’s a great city to seek and share.

 I knew that creating this blog was important.
-My story is very typical to that of many Midwest girls looking to make it in the “big city.”
-My hope is that readers not only read the information, but particpate, and share it with their friends and family as well.
+My story is very typical to that of many Midwestern girls looking to make it in the “big city.”
+I hope that readers not only read the information, but participate, and share it with their friends and family as well.
 Live like a Chicago local with The Haute Seeker blog.

 I am excited to get this blog rolling and cannot wait to share what I have been seeking with you!